ncatlab/nlab-content/pages/7/4/7/2/22747/content.md

 An ordered integral domain is an [[integral domain]] equipped with a compatible [[linear order]].

-Note that while the adjective 'ordered' usually refers to a [[partial order]], it is traditionally used more strictly when placed before 'integral domain'.
+Note that while the adjective 'ordered' usually refers to a [[total order]], it is traditionally used more strictly when placed before 'integral domain'.

 ## Definition